oceanprotocol/docs/data-farming/ocean-reward-schedule.md

 ## OCEAN Reward Schedule

+If you know the schedule by which OCEAN

+DF currently rewards 150K OCEAN per week.
+Over time, rewards will increase to 300K (another 2x), then 600K (another 2x), then beyond 1.1M OCEAN/week (near 2x) then decaying over time in a Bitcoin-like emissions curve.
+Details are [here](ocean-reward-schedule.md)

 ## Reward Schedule

 The table below shows the total amount of OCEAN rewards that will be distributed among Passive and Active rewards each week.
 The table cross-references DF Round Number, Start Date, Phase & Week, Sub-Phase & Week, and OCEAN Rewards/Week.